peterli222/peterli222/README.md

-I am a student of Changzhou Sanhekou High school in the United States.
+I am a student of Changzhou Sanhekou High school.